-This menu includes "Video Setting" and "Profile".
+This menu includes "Video Setting", "Profile" and "Day/Night" tabs.

 9.1.1.
 Video Setting

 This menu allows you to adjust a video image and other functions (Pic.
 9.1) and contains the following groups of settings: [Image], [Overlay], [Privacy Mask].